JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

-The Quantum Music Playground is not only a tool for composing music, but it is also an enjoyable way of gaining intuition about quantum circuits and states.
-It is implemented as a Max for Live device in the Ableton Live 11 digital audio workstation (DAW), and includes a MicroQiskit quantum simulator.
+Quantum Music Playground is not only a tool for composing music, but it is also an enjoyable way of gaining intuition about quantum circuits and states in the process.
 As an example, Figure 3 shows an Ableton Live Session View that contains MIDI clips that play an arrangement of the well known song entitled *Twinkle Twinkle Little Star*.